open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 connected to other factors, including the available options for concurrency, queuing, and persistence.

-For a gateway collector, receiving data from other sources and exporting through an OTel-Arrow exporter, we recommend a fully synchronous request path, where callers wait for the pipeline to acknowledge their request before they let go of the original data.
+For a gateway collector receiving data from other sources and exporting through an OTel-Arrow exporter, we recommend a fully synchronous request path, where callers wait for the pipeline to acknowledge their request before they let go of the original data.
 This way, when an individual stream is saturated, latency and